shadow/shadow/docs/shadow_config_spec.md

 required to escape a CPU-only busy loop, but result in larger time-jumps inside the simulation, which may have unexpected effects.

+For simulation efficiency, this latency is only actually applied when `max_unapplied_cpu_latency` is reached.

 No effect when `native_preemption_enabled` is false.

 #### `experimental.report_errors_to_stderr`